Thareus/matching_sums/README.md

 Careful attention is paid to the ordering of the results.
 The function is capable of accommodating zero, duplicate, and negative numbers.

+Please also see the notes.md file for further breakdown of the thought process.

 ## Usage
 ### CLI
 May be used through a commnd line interface by calling the file with a comma-separated list of integers